mrkurger/date-night-app2/docs/AILessons.md

    - Implement proper permissions for artifact access

 3. **Secrets Management**:

    - Use GitHub Secrets for sensitive information
    - Limit secret access to only the workflows that need them
    - Regularly rotate secrets and tokens

+4. **CI Environment Configuration**:
+   - Set `CI=true` environment variable in all workflow jobs
+   - Modify scripts to handle CI environments differently when needed
+   - Skip development-only tools like git hooks (husky) in CI environments
+   - Use conditional logic in npm scripts: `[ -n "$CI" ] || command`

 ### Package Overrides